Work health and safety for QBuild

 - RCS standards for minimising the risk to workers as outlined in Construction dust: respirable crystalline silica.

 Incidents and hazards

-Contractors, including approved subcontractors and their workers, have a responsibility to report all WHS incidents, including injuries and hazards, to the nominated BAS representative.
+Contractors, including approved subcontractors, and their workers, have a responsibility to report all WHS incidents, including injuries and hazards, to the nominated QBuild representative.

-If it is a notifiable incident, as defined by the Work Health and Safety Regulation 2011, you must report to the nominated BAS representative and the relevant authority as soon as you become aware of the incident.
+If it's a notifiable incident, as defined by the Work Health and Safety Regulation 2011 or Electrical Safety Laws, you must report to the nominated QBuild representative and the relevant authority as soon as you become aware of the incident.

 These authorities include: